Neighborhood with world-famous resort

 La Costa Resort was the genesis of the area.
 The resort attracts visitors from around the world for prestigious tennis and golf tournaments.
 Each year the resort hosts a woman's professional tennis tournament, now known as the Southern California Open.
 It has also served as the home of two professional golf events.
 For thirty years, starting in 1969, La Costa Resort hosted the Mercedes Championships (originally called the Tournament of Champions), and the WGC-Accenture Match Play Championship from 1999-2006.
 In March 2010, the resort hosted the LPGA tour with an estimated attendance of 43,000.
 Through the years, millions of golf and tennis enthusiasts around the world have seen the beauty of La Costa through television coverage of these prestigious events.

-Many of the homes here were built in the 1970s and 1980s.
+Many of the homes here were built in the 1970s and 1980s and there are homes that enjoy beautiful views to the Pacific Ocean.
 There are many large single-family homes as well as condominiums.
-The median price of a single-family home was $660,000 in November, 2011.
-The median price of condominiums that sold was $265,000.
+The median price of a single-family home was $872,500 in May, 2015 according to DataQuick.
+The median price of condominiums that sold was $438,000.
 There are large homes, 3,000 square-foot and up, that sell for more than $1.5 million.
-Luxury hillside homes enjoy beautiful views to the Pacific Ocean.
-At the high end, a 9,835 square foot, six-bedroom home was recently listed for over $3.7 million.

 Residents and visitors have a myriad of options for dining and entertainment.
 The pristine beaches of Carlsbad are minutes away or you can spend your afternoons shopping at nearby outlet malls.
 Legoland offers hands-on adventure for young fun seekers to climb, explore and play on over 50 thrilling rides and attractions made out of Lego bricks.
 Aviara Four Season Resort as well as the La Costa Resort and Spa offer great golf, tennis, dining and live music entertainment.
 From fast food restaurants to fine dining at restaurants like Ignite and Tuscany, there is something to satisfy every taste.